dslab-epfl/NEX/README.md

 make dsim -j
 ```
 5. Install NEX so you can use it in other directories
-(If you use nix env, you don't need to install, skip the following command)
 ```
 sudo make install
 ```